 - The wobble problem can easily be solved by either wearing a cuff on your tactical belt to keep the rifle at your side and restrict its movement or by fastening the sling thigh across your chest so your rifle does not have enough room to wobble.

-- The two-point rifle sling enjoys more popularity in the market and consequently, its design is used by more sling manufacturers.
-Therefore you’re bound to encounter a lot of two-point slings in your search for the appropriate rifle sling.
+The two-point slings enjoys more popularity in the market and consequently, its design is used by more sling manufacturers.
+Therefore you’re bound to encounter a lot of two point slings in your search for the appropriate rifle sling.